Strompy/Strompy.github.io/about.markdown

 I'm a software engineer and classical musician.
 Currently working in Ruby on Rails.

-Formerly I planned and produced concerts with the Colorado Symphony, bringing  guest musicians to perform with the orchestra from Yo-Yo Ma to The Flaming Lips.
+Formerly, I planned and produced concerts with the Colorado Symphony, bringing a wide range of guest musicians to perform with the orchestra from Yo-Yo Ma to The Flaming Lips.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->